There are quite a few functions in Excel to extract text before the character quickly. In this article, we are going to know how to use them.

-3. Apply Excel Find and Replace Tool to Extract Text Before Character
+3. Applying the Excel Find and Replace Tool to Extract Text Before the Character

 In Microsoft Excel, there are lots of impressive and built-in tools or features.
 Find and Replace is one of them. from the below dataset, we are going to extract texts before the character “#”.

 - Press Ctrl+C to copy it and Paste it to cell C5.

 - From the Home tab, go to Editing > Find & Select > Replace.

 - In the Find what box, type “#*”.